dwyl/learn-hapi/README.md

-[Walmart](http://en.wikipedia.org/wiki/Walmart) is *by far* the most successful retailer in the world and they have achieved their success (*in part*) by investing heavily in their *technological competitve advantage*.
+[Walmart](http://en.wikipedia.org/wiki/Walmart) is *by far* the most successful retailer in the world and they have achieved their success (*in part*) by investing heavily in their *technological competitive advantage*.

 If you are not keen on Walmart for any of [these](http://en.wikipedia.org/wiki/Criticism_of_Walmart) reasons,